RRZE-HPC/Ultimate-SpMV/README.md

 - par_pack (0/1 pack elements contigously for MPI_Isend in parallel)

 Notes:
+- kernel_format can be any one of: crs, scs, ell
+- The -c and -s options are only relevant when the scs kernel is selected
 - Dependencies:
 	- mkl (used for validation of results)
 	- intelmpi